bsjohnson20/ChaseTheAceMP/README.md

 cd ChaseTheAce
 ```

-2. Install the required Python dependencies:
+2. Install the required Python dependencies: - there aren't any

 ```
 pip install -r requirements.txt